doselect/docs.doselect.com/source/includes/_webhooks.md

 ------------ |------- | --------
-test-session | begin  | The candidate has started taking the test test-session | end    | The candidate has submitted the test, or the test was auto-submitted test-session | report | The test report of the candidate
+test-session | begin  | The candidate has started taking the test test-session | end    | The candidate has submitted the test, or the test was auto-submitted test-session | report | The candidate's test report has been generated

 > Example payload